-In 1915 Sister Wilkinson was promoted to Sister, but earlier this year she developed Cellulitis (blood poisoning) affecting her arm and thumb through dressing septic wounds.
+In 1915 Nurse Wilkinson was promoted to Sister, but earlier this year she developed Cellulitis (blood poisoning) affecting her arm and thumb through dressing septic wounds.
 She has been forced to take time off from her duties and is now going to Cornwall, where we sincerely hope she makes a full recovery.

 Last summer, she was tireless in her endeavours to get wounded officers in her care to take exercise on our fields, and she raised many cricket teams to come and play against our boys.

 A well deserved award for , perhaps the first of many wonderful Dragon matrons!

 LikeLiked by 1 person

 Good to see the women get a mention